 If you notice changes in your vision, macular edema could be to blame.
-Treating this condition is an area of specialty for Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena and Beverly Hills, California.
+Treating this condition is an area of specialty for Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena, California.
 To book a comprehensive eye exam and explore treatment options for macular edema or other eye conditions, call the office today, or try the easy online booking tool.

 Macular edema is characterized by a buildup of fluid in the macula, which is the central area of the retina.
 Your retina is located in the rear portion of your eye, and it holds a layer of cells that gather light and convert it into signals that your brain can process into vision.
 The macula is essential for sharp, forward-focused vision.

 Any condition that damages the blood vessels that nourish the eye and causes fluid to accumulate in the macula contributes to macular edema.
 Diabetic retinopathy is a common cause, which is why it’s so important for people with diabetes to come in for routine diabetic eye exams.